-- (a) Undertake (or hold themselves out to undertake) regulated investment services, by way of business, within or from the Kingdom of Bahrain unless duly licensed by the CBB; or - (b) Hold themselves out to be licensed by the CBB unless they have as a matter of fact been so licensed. - AU-1.1.2 For the purposes of Rule AU-1.1.1(a), please refer to Section AU-1.4 for the definition of 'regulated investment services' and 'by way of business'.
-Such activities will be deemed to be undertaken within or from the Kingdom of Bahrain if, for example, the person concerned: - (a) Is incorporated in the Kingdom of Bahrain; - (b) Uses an address situated in the Kingdom of Bahrain for its correspondence; or - (c) Directly solicits clients. - AU-1.1.3 For the purposes of Rule AU-1.1.1(b), persons would be considered in breach of this requirement if they were to trade as, or incorporate a company in Bahrain with a name containing the words (or the equivalents in any language) 'adviser', 'consultant', or 'manager' in combination with "investment", or 'portfolio', without holding the appropriate CBB license or the prior approval of the CBB. - AU-1.1.4

-Where a person is licensed under Volumes 1 or 2, i.e. as a bank, then a separate license under Volume 4 is not required in order to undertake activities of the kind specified under Section AU-1.4.
+- Undertake (or hold themselves out to undertake) regulated investment services, by way of business, within or from the Kingdom of Bahrain unless duly licensed by the CBB; - Hold themselves out to be licensed by the CBB unless they have as a matter of fact been so licensed; or - Market any financial services in the Kingdom of Bahrain unless: - (i) Allowed to do by the terms of a license issued by the CBB; - (ii) The activities come within the terms of an exemption granted by the CBB by way of a Directive; or - (iii) Has obtained the express written permission of the CBB to offer financial services. - AU-1.1.2 For the purposes of Rule AU-1.1.1(a), please refer to Section AU-1.4 for the definition of 'regulated investment services' and 'by way of business'.
+Such activities will be deemed to be undertaken within or from the Kingdom of Bahrain if, for example, the person concerned: - Is incorporated in the Kingdom of Bahrain; - (b) Uses an address situated in the Kingdom of Bahrain for its correspondence; - (c) Directly solicits clients. - AU-1.1.3 For the purposes of Rule AU-1.1.1(b), persons would be considered in breach of this requirement if they were to trade as, or incorporate a company in Bahrain with a name containing the words (or the equivalents in any language) 'adviser', 'consultant', or 'manager' in combination with "investment", or 'portfolio', without holding the appropriate CBB license or the prior approval of the CBB. - AU-1.1.3A In accordance with Resolution No.(16) for the year 2012 and for the purpose of Subparagraph AU-1.1.1(c), the word 'market' refers to any promotion, offering, announcement, advertising, broadcast or any other means of communication made for the purpose of inducing recipients to purchase or otherwise acquire financial services in return for monetary payment or some other form of valuable consideration. - AU-1.1.3B Persons in breach of Subparagraph AU-1.1.1(c) are considered in breach of Resolution No.(16) for the year 2012 and are subject to penalties under Articles 129 and 161 of the CBB Law (see also Section EN-10.2A). - AU-1.1.4 Where a person is licensed under Volumes 1 or 2, i.e. as a bank, then a separate license under Volume 4 is not required in order to undertake activities of the kind specified under Section AU-1.4.